You’ll have the option of taking courses that address your individual career choices. Samples include:

 Jeffery R. Russell

-Jeffery R. Russell, professor of econometrics and statistics, conducts research on financial econometrics, time series, applied econometrics, empirical market microstructure, and high frequency financial data.
+Jeffery R. Russell, Alper Family Professor of Econometrics and Statistics, conducts research on financial econometrics, time series, applied econometrics, empirical market microstructure, and high frequency financial data.
 Russell's recent research has focused on using intraday price data to measure and predict financial asset volatility.
-His research is supported by a Morgan Stanley Equity Microstructure Grant and he is the recipient of an Alfred P. Sloan Doctoral Dissertation Fellowship.
+His research is supported by a Morgan Stanley Equity Microstructure Grant, and he is the recipient of an Alfred P. Sloan Doctoral Dissertation Fellowship.

 Matt Taddy, associate professor of econometrics and statistics and Neubauer Family Faculty Fellow, considers data analysis applications in ecology, medicine, engineering, econometrics, and social research.
 This applied work involves extensive collaboration with large research agencies, including Lawrence Livermore National Laboratory, Sandia National Laboratories, NASA Ames Research Center, and Los Alamos National Laboratory.